 Our research is geared towards helping cities perform better: public accessibility of services, infrastructure optimisation, and limiting environmental impacts.
-During 2021, we worked on urban resilience - specifically, on evaluating and reducing heat island risks in neighbourhood redevelopment projects.
+During 2022, we worked on urban resilience - specifically, on evaluating and reducing heat island risks in neighbourhood redevelopment projects.
 Our R&D teams are adding new skillsets in the collection and analysis of open source data.
 These include an ongoing parking data collection project with Optimove; a trial at our Losinger Marazzi subsidiary in conjunction with Microsoft; and work to improve the reliability of data capture for our carbon balance sheet.
-We are also extending our sociological research into urban behaviour and mobility.
+We are also extending our sociological research into urban behaviour and mobility, and accelerating our Datawatcher project - which is becoming a robust tool for monitoring and controlling energy performance metrics for buildings.